BermudaRonin/alx_be_python/python_introduction/README.md

 ## simple_interest.py
 Apply basic Python arithmetic operations and variable assignments to calculate the simple interest on a given principal amount, rate of interest, and time.

+## rectangle_area.py
+Use basic Python arithmetic operations and variable assignments to calculate the area of a rectangle using its length and width.